ALFIE'S LAW

 OUR STORY

-We are former volunteers at an animal sanctuary, where we recently discovered dogs had been subject to the most horrifying cruelty and neglect.
+We were former volunteers at the animal sanctuary where Alfie and other dogs lived.
+During our time with the organisation we discovered that the dogs had been subject to the most horrifying cruelty and neglect.
 Including denial of basic vet care.
 This experience has left us all deeply disturbed and determined to fight against such atrocities.
-We hope that you will join us in our fight.

 In the UK, there are currently no specific regulations governing animal sanctuaries or rescues.
 This lack of oversight allows for widespread abuse and neglect to occur unchecked.
 In recent years there have been numerous cases of cruelty, neglect, abuse and fraud in animal sanctuaries, rescues and boarding kennels.